 Working audio bandwidth 205khz

-Total bandwidth with near zero phase response 385khz
+Total bandwidth with near zero phase error 385khz